vladislavpyatnitskiy/vladislavpyatnitskiy/README.md

 ### Hello everyone,
-### Here you can find my personal workings and findings on R programming that will be useful for finance 🏦
+### Here you can see my personal workings and findings on R programming that are useful in finance 🏦
 ### I am currently developing scripts for time series analysis and derivative pricing sections 💹

 <!--